 Inside the Church of All Nations, you can see the bedrock where Jesus is believed to have prayed before his arrest.

 You can see the bedrock at the bottom of the next photo.

-I would suggest combining a visit to the Garden of Gethsemane with The Cenacle – Room of the Last Supper, and other places on Mount of Olives and the Old City.
+I suggest combining a visit to the Garden of Gethsemane, The Cenacle – Room of the Last Supper, and other places on Mount of Olives and the Old City.
 And for additional info about the city, see Jerusalem.

 Have you ever been to the Garden of Gethsemane?
 Tell us about your experience in the comments below.